JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/getting-started-for-resharper-users/index.md

   - resharper
   - rider
 author: khalidabuhakmeh
-subtitle: Learn to create and run your first solution in Rider
+subtitle: Learn to create and run your first solution in Rider.
 thumbnail: ./thumbnail.png
 ---